steveculshaw/Fantasy-Companion/README.md

 Version: 0.3.32 add rest of the generic power modifiers to world actions, add savagery edge to replace manual one
     **NOTE: Hinder/Hurry does NOT handle the -2/+2 to Pace**

+Version: 0.3.33 drop the custom "Fighting Bastard Swords", as the Trademark weapon is standard in weapon properties.